Edward Thomason: Life

 He married Phillis Brown Glover, daughter of Samuel Glover of Abercarn, Monmouth, on 26 August 1799.
 His son, Henry Botfield Thomason, died on 12 July 1843 aged 41.
 Edward Thomason's grandson, and Henry Botfield's son, Henry Richard Yeoville Yardley Thomason became an architect in Birmingham, designing many of the city's landmark buildings.

-At age 16 he was articled to Matthew Boulton in the Soho Foundry.
+At age 16, he was articled to Matthew Boulton in the Soho Foundry.
 He began manufacturing in his father's factory around 1793, establishing a trade in gilt and plated buttons.
 The business expanded into the manufacture of medals, tokens and coins, and later plated gold and silver works.
-In 1835 he sold the business to Whitegrave and Collis.
+In 1835, he sold the business to Whitegrave and Collis.

 In 1823, he cast a 2½ ton bronze statue of King George IV (the first bronze statue cast in Birmingham), but he failed to sell it, and it was eventually sold for scrap.

 In 1839, he improved the gun lock by making the cock detachable by the thumb and finger as well as making improvements to prevent misfires.

+He was knighted on 27 June 1832.

 In 1844, he retired from business and moved to Ludlow, then Bath, then Warwick.

 In 1845, he published his memoirs in which he illustrated his manufactured products and inventions.

 He died in his house in Jury Street, Warwick in 1849, and a memorial was erected to him in St Philip's Cathedral, Birmingham.